Mary C. Rabbitt: Career

-In 1937, after earning her bachelor of arts in geological sciences from Radcliffe, Rabbitt worked alongside Perry Byerly as a research assistant at the University of California.
+In 1937, after earning her bachelor of arts in geological sciences from Radcliffe, Rabbitt worked alongside Perry Byerly as a research assistant at the University of California, Berkeley.
 Continuing her career as a research assistant, she would return to Radcliffe to work for Kirtley Mather.

 During the second world war, she moved her career to Tennessee to serve at the Oak Ridge Observatory, working with the Office of Scientific Research and Development on explosion seismology.

 After the war, Rabbitt assisted the Allied groups, moving to Japan to do so.
 Mary later joined her husband working for the USGS in 1949, headlining the Geophysical Abstracts Unit.

 On August 9, 1950, Rabbit was appointed to a committee, which was part of the Seismological Society of America.
 They were tasked with nominating candidates for the Board of Directors and the Scientific Council election.
 She was the only female member in the group.
 She worked as the Branch's Assistant Chief during the years of 1950-1957.
 During this time, and even after, she worked alongside branch chief James Balsley as his assistant on many projects.
 The two of them worked to further articulate the concepts of tectonics, geologic time scale, and the impact of factors such as stress and heat on stratification.
 This led to a greater understanding of various topics, including magnetic-ore deposits, global tectonics and the behaviour of rocks and soils under various temperatures and pressures.

-In the year of 1954, she published her first book, Geophysical Abstracts 157: April-June 1954: abstracts of current literature pertaining to the physics of the solid earth and to geophysical exploration, alongside Dorothy B. Vitaliano, S.T.
+In the year of 1954, she published her first book, Geophysical Abstracts 157: April–June 1954: abstracts of current literature pertaining to the physics of the solid earth and to geophysical exploration, alongside Dorothy B. Vitaliano, S.T.
 Vesselowsky, and others.

-Shortly after, in 1956, she published Geophysical abstracts, 166 July-September 1956.
+Shortly after, in 1956, she published Geophysical abstracts, 166 July–September 1956.

 After her retirement in 1978, Rabbitt would carry on with her passion for geology by publishing a 3-volume history and assessment of federal earth-science and mapping policies.
 The first volume of Minerals, Lands, and Geology for the Common Defense and General Welfare was published in 1979.

 In 1980, she published the second volume of Minerals, Lands, and Geology for the Common Defense and General Welfare, as well as John Wesley Powell: soldier, explorer, scientist.
 Volume 3, 1904‒1939 was published in 1986.
 In the same year, Rabbitt also published A Brief History of the U.S. Geological Survey.